 Liquified natural Gas (LNG) for Germany

-LNG serves to diversify gas sources for the European markets and thus strengthens the security of gas supply in Germany and Europe.
+LNG helps to diversify gas sources for the European markets, thereby strengthening the security of the gas supply in Germany and Europe.

-Gas as a partner in the energy transition will continue to play an important role in our energy mix in the future: both in power generation as well as in the industry, in the heating market and in the transport sector.
+As a key element in the energy transition, gas will continue to play an important role in our energy mix in the future: both in power generation as well as in the industry, in the heating market and in the transport sector.

-As natural gas production in Europe continues to decline significantly, the need to import natural gas will increase significantly in the coming decades.
+As natural gas production in Europe continues to decline significantly, the demand for imported natural gas will increase significantly in the coming decades.
 LNG will cover a substantial part of this additional import demand.

-- Onshore pipeline: only 32 km to be built in mainly agricultural setting
+- Onshore pipeline expansion: only 30 km to be built in mainly agricultural setting

 Strategic importance of the project

-- The development of an infrastructure for liquefied natural gas – LNG – with a landing terminal in Wilhelmshaven will connect Germany much better to the global gas markets than before.
-This strengthens competition between global gas sources and is beneficial to the end consumer in Germany.
+- The development of an infrastructure for liquefied natural gas by establishing a terminal in Wilhelmshaven will connect Germany much better to the global gas markets than before.
+This will strengthen competition between global gas sources.

-- The German government’s coalition agreement also contains the development of an LNG infrastructure in Germany.
+- The coalition agreement of the German federal government also provides for the establishment of an LNG infrastructure in Germany.

-- FSRU provides competitive access to the liquid gas markets in Northwest Europe to allow for development of liquefaction projects.
+- An FSRU will provide competitive access to liquid gas markets in north-west Europe.

-- Wilhelmshaven is Germany’s only deep water port and can be reached by LNG tankers of any size without tidal restrictions.
-The location is close to the existing pipeline and gas storage infrastructure.
+- Wilhelmshaven is the location of Germany’s only deep water port.
+The infrastructure of the port is already perfectly suited to this type of project and it can be reached by LNG tankers of any size without tidal restrictions.
+The location is close to Germany’s existing pipeline and gas storage infrastructure.

-- The existing infrastructure and approvals will speed up the development of the project.
+- The existing infrastructure will speed up the project development.

-The location of Wilhelmshaven is the best solution for an LNG terminal in Germany:
+The Wilhelmshaven location is the best solution for an LNG terminal in Germany.

-There is an urban development agreement with the neighbouring municipality of Wangerland that enables industry and tourism to coexist.
+There is an urban development agreement with the neighboring municipality of Wangerland that enables industry and tourisms to coexist.

-The required pipeline connection to the nearby natural gas pipeline Netra will mainly cross agricultural land.
+The required pipeline connection to the nearby Netra natural gas pipeline will mainly pass through agricultural land.

 The pre-conditions for a later landside expansion of the terminal for up to 40 bcm/a are already available.